microsoft/sarif-tutorials/docs/3-Beyond-basics.md

 <a id="note-8"></a>8.
 If a tool supported a custom taxonomy,
 that taxonomy would appear as `tool.driver.taxa`
 (or `tool.extensions[].taxa` if the custom taxonomy were defined by a tool extension).
-This is a much less common scenario than the use of a public taxonomy such as CWE, and we won't discuss it further.
+This is a much less common scenario than the use of a standard taxonomy such as CWE, and we won't discuss it further.

 <a id="note-9"></a>9.
 The reason for this design choice was that almost all of the properties of this object make sense